Carlos-Georgescu/TwitterAppClone/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ x] People can see how many retweets and likes there are on each post

 ## Video Walkthrough